0xQuan93/ca-dev-vipeenhanced-react-release/docs/UI-QUICK-START.md

 ### Change Background
 1. Go to **Scene** tab
 2. Click any background thumbnail
+3. Use **Green Screen** for chroma keying
-3. Background changes in real-time
+4. Background changes in real-time

 ### Export Your Work
 1. Go to **Export** tab